AgoRapide/AgoRapide/README.md

 In practice this means that your support department may see exactly the same data as your customer sees in your application, without the customer having to give away his / her / its password.

 ## What is AgoRapide.com?
-AgoRapide.com is an earlier implementation of the same idea as the AgoRapide C# library.
+Old [AgoRapide.com](http://AgoRapide.com) is our earlier implementation of the same idea as our new AgoRapide C# library.

 AgoRapide.com uses a schema language (see [panSL.org](http://panSL.org)) from which a dynamic HTML interface is generated.

 AgoRapide.com is also able to generate C# code.
 The properties as given in the schema language corresponds closely to the recommended &lt;TProperty&gt; implementation in AgoRapide in the sense that as much as possible of the application logic is stored there.

+But AgoRapide.com is much more limited since you would totally depend on our server and infrastructure.
+Neither can the autogenerated C# code from AgoRapide.com be modified and fed back in the schema generator.

+With the new AgoRapide C# library you also have full control of both your code and of the library code (since the library is MIT licensed).

 ## How is the performance of the AgoRapide library?
 AgoRapide delivers very good performance.